 This veggie-loaded quinoa & split chickpea upma is a makeover of a traditional South Indian breakfast.
 With meal-planning tricks given with the recipe, you can whip up this nutritious breakfast in no time.

-I am going start with wishing all the TLC readers a very Happy New Year.
-If you have made some New Year resolutions to live healthier and happier this year, hopefully having a healthy breakfast is one of them.
+An energizing breakfast sets an energetic tone for the rest of the day.
 Not having a proper breakfast can shortchange your energy levels, at least in the short term .
 This veggie-loaded quinoa split pea upma offers enough protein and fiber to keep you full and energetic throughout the morning.

 TLC makeover of a traditional Indian breakfast